Aircloak/aircloak/air/docs/content/sql/restrictions.md

 Conditions using `NOT LIKE`, `NOT ILIKE`, or `<>` cannot include any functions nor mathematical operations except the
 following: `lower`, `upper`, `substring`, `trim`, `ltrim`, `rtrim`, `btrim`, `extract_words`, and all aggregators (`MIN`, `MAX`, `COUNT`, `SUM`, `AVG`, `STDDEV`).
 A single `CAST` is allowed.
 Furthermore, one of the expressions being compared must be a constant.
+In the case of `IN` all items on the right-hand side of the `IN` operator must be constants.
 An exception to this is comparing two columns, but in that case no functions can be used at all.
 The top-level `HAVING` clause is exempt from these restrictions.

 ```sql
 -- Correct